nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-Finance Buddy uses the following tools for development:
+FinanceBuddy uses the following tools for development:

 1. JUnit5 - Used for testing
 2. Gradle - Used for build automation